Skip to main content

 “Last summer I was in Budapest briefly locked in a gypsy’s apartment while she tried to extort more money from me, and had a great time…” said Joe Nickell, as if he were describing a weekend at the lake.
 He is a man with many interests – over 200 “personas” are listed on his personal website including folksinger, stage magician, and séance conductor.
 His current title is Senior Research Fellow of the Committee for Skeptical Inquiry and investigative columnist for Skeptical Inquirer magazine.
 However, he identifies himself simply as a writer.

 “Writer seemed the one thing that complimented my insatiable curiosity,” said the author, co-author or editor of over 30 books.
-“The reason through so many interests and activities that I’ve held it all together – I attribute that to being
+“The reason through so many interests and activities that I’ve held it all together – I

 by Colleen Glenn